 I’ve negotiated several upgrades without having any issue with losing files.
 Just to be safe, though, back up all critical documents, photos, videos, and whatever else you deem important onto an external storage device of some sort.
 “Applications, files and settings will migrate as part of the upgrade, however some applications or settings may not migrate,” Microsoft says, somewhat cryptically.

 If you’ve done that, then you’re ready to begin.
 Look for the tiny Windows icon down in the lower-right corner of your taskbar, and click it to launch the Windows 10 reservation app, also referred to as “Get Windows 10” or “GWX”.
-You’re probably pretty familiar with it anyway, as that’s the app that’s been continually reminding you to download Windows 10.
+You may be familiar with it anyway, as that’s the app that’s been continually reminding you to download Windows 10.

 Here are the system requirements for Windows 10 (and what your options are if your PC doesn’t meet them):